STUDENT/PARENT HANDBOOK -

 Curriculum and Education Resources

 Excel Academy has an extensive vendor list and a variety of curriculum options to assist students in reaching their educational goals.
-The ES and families work together to complete a Course of Study for the student, identify curriculum options that will meet the student’s needs, and make sure school guidelines and state standards are met.
+The TOR and families work together to complete a Course of Study for the student, identify curriculum options that will meet the student’s needs, and make sure school guidelines and state standards are met.
 For more information, please visit our vendor page.

 California State & Grade Level Standards